 LightStream is the online lending division of SunTrust Banks Inc. They offer low interest, unsecured loans for highly qualified customers.
 LightStream offers "The Anything Loan" which can be used to finance your new or used, private party or dealer, car purchase.

 - LightStream delivers a revolutionary loan process

 - Low interest rate unsecured loans for highly qualified customer

 - A substantial, excellent credit history is a must

 - LightStream offers their unique "Customer Experience Guarantee"

 - LightStream loans can be used for new or used cars, private party or dealer

 - LightStream does not charge any fees of any kind!

 Auto Credit Express is designed for people with poor credit.
 Auto Credit Express requires you to have a monthly income of $1,500 or more and be able to obtain auto insurance.
 If your credit score is below 650 and you get rejected, don't submit applications.
 Submit one free application to a bad credit loan site like Auto Credit Express.

 - They can find you car financing from high risk lenders

-- Even if you have a discharged bankruptcy, tax liens or bad credit
+- If you have a discharged bankruptcy, tax liens or bad credit

 - You may pay higher APR

-- If your credit score is 550 or above, your chances are good, also you should full time employment
+- If your credit score is 550 or above, your chances are good

-- If you have good credit but get rejected for no car loan history
+- Have good credit but get rejected for no car loan history

 6. Additional Auto Finance Tips